spShashankGit/Dev-Journal/advice-from-renowned engineers/Charles-Axel-Deinmd.md

 # Notes

-Disclaimer: These notes are written so that I can refer to them at later stage without having to traverse throught the podcast and/or youtube videos.
+**Disclaimer:** These notes are written so that I can refer to them at later stage without having to traverse throught the podcast and/or youtube videos.

+## Personal Productivity
-1. Personal productivity is very important to understand quickly the type of architecture.
+Personal productivity is very important to understand quickly the type of architecture.
+Investing early on in Personal productivity is a good idea because it pays rich dividens (compounded).

-1. Non-obvious tip: Extreme ownership, which means do not stop at the boundry of your team rather go out of the way and understand how the dependencies are with other teams and systems.
+1. **Non-obvious tip:** Extreme ownership, which means do not stop at the boundry of your team rather go out of the way and understand how the dependencies are with other teams and systems.

-1. It is important to differentciate deployment form release.
+1. It is important to differentciate deployment from release.
 That is deploy the code but it behind the feature file.
 Next step, is to turn-on the feature flag only for your users and then you can roll-out slowly.
 > This simple approach works wonder in terms of providing stability.

 1. Regulatory companies have usually a development environment, a staging environment, optionally a user-testing environment and finally the production environment.